Minnesota Insurance Fraud Lawyers

 What Are Common Defenses for Insurance Fraud?

-The felony attorneys at Keller Law Offices may employ several strategies to get your insurance fraud charges reduced or dismissed.
+The felony attorneys at Keller Criminal Defense Attorneys may employ several strategies to get your insurance fraud charges reduced or dismissed.
 Some of the most common defenses in these types of cases include:

 - Lack of intent: Prosecutors must prove that you intended to commit insurance fraud for your charges to stick.
 If you made an honest mistake on your insurance application, for instance, our insurance fraud lawyers may be able to get your case dismissed based on lack of intent.